 - chicken broth or turkey broth: homemade is best, especially if you have used the carcass of the turkey or chicken you plan on using in this recipe, but you can always use storebought broth if that is what you have;

-- cooked and chopped turkey or chicken: this can be leftover turkey or leftover chicken;
+- cooked and chopped turkey or chicken: this can be leftover turkey (click here to learn how to cook a turkey) or leftover chicken;

 - enchilada sauce: you can use the store-bought variety, but be sure to check ingredients to make sure they align with your way of eating, or you could always make homemade enchilada sauce with a recipe like this one from 24 bites;